What Coronavirus Exposes About America's Political Divide

 Those who stay in more rural areas constitute "a lower-density, mainly white population that is increasingly uniform in socially conservative personality, aversion to diversity, relative disinclination to migrate and seek higher education, and Republican Party loyalty."

-Reaching these voters was a key element of President Trump's campaign strategy in 2016, both in the primaries and the general election.
+Reaching these voters was a key element of Trump's campaign strategy in 2016, both in the primaries and in the general election.
 From his earliest rallies, he focused on the non-metro Americans he would later salute in his inaugural address — "the forgotten man, the forgotten woman."

 The trend toward Republican loyalty outside the nation's metro areas has been noted for some time.
-The 19th century Democrats were a rural party as far back as Thomas Jefferson and Andrew Jackson, and that bond was renewed in Franklin Roosevelt's New Deal.
+The 19th-century Democrats were a rural party as far back as Thomas Jefferson and Andrew Jackson, and that bond was renewed in Franklin Roosevelt's New Deal.
 But in recent decades, the party of Jefferson and Jackson has struggled with outreach beyond its growing base in the cities.

-In the first decade of this century, NPR's rural specialist Howard Berkes reported on how Republicans were building super-majorities of the vote outside the metro areas that accounted for George W. Bush's presidential victories in 2000 and 2004.
+In the first decade of this century, NPR's rural specialist, Howard Berkes, reported on how Republicans were building supermajorities of the vote outside the metro areas that accounted for George W. Bush's presidential victories in 2000 and 2004.
 Residents of less populous areas were often opposed to environmental regulation, gun control, abortion, same-sex marriage and secularism in general.

 Population density is also political because the Constitution features a low-density bias that gives disproportionate power to less populous states.
-The founders negotiated a deal that split Congress in two, with one chamber based on population (the House of Representatives) and one that was not (the Senate).
+The Founders negotiated a deal that split Congress in two, with one chamber based on population (the House of Representatives) and one that was not (the Senate).
 In the Senate, with all its special powers, the less populous states would always have clout disproportionate to their size.

 While this arrangement has endured for 230 years, it is under ever greater strain as the disparity between the populous and less populous states widens.

-Right now, a majority of Americans live in just nine states and so are entitled to just 18 senators (less than one-fifth of the total), according to 2019 Census estimates.
+Right now, a majority of Americans live in just nine states and so are entitled to just 18 senators (less than one-fifth of the total), according to 2019 Census Bureau estimates.
 At the same time, about 18% of the population is spread out over 27 of the least populous states.
 So less than one-fifth of the nation's population has a 54-seat majority in the Senate.

 Projections are that the U.S. population will become even more concentrated in a handful of states as their metropolitan areas become even more populous and diverse.